IBM/aspera-cli/README.md

 Available ATS regions: [https://status.aspera.io](https://status.aspera.io)

 There are two possibilities to provide credentials.
-If you already have the endpoint, API key and CRN, use the first method.
+If you already have the endpoint, API key and Resource Instance ID (CRN), use the first method.
 If you don't have credentials but have access to the IBM Cloud console, then use the second method.

 ### Using endpoint, API key and Resource Instance ID (CRN)